 Materials Used in Carving

-Many different materials are now used - including antler, horn, bone, glass, amber and shell - but there are certain stones that are traditionally more often used for carving fetishes.
+Many different materials are now used - including wood, antler, horn, bone, glass, amber and shell - but there are certain stones that are traditionally more often used for carving fetishes.
 Picasso marble, jet, alabaster, pipestone, serpentine, black marble, turquoise and dolomite are the most common ones.
 However any stone might be used if the carver can visualise the animal spirit it contains.